No products in the cart.

-With fall in full swing, we’re exploring new uses for our free printable leaf activity kit this week! we thought we’d try an upcycled leaf learning activity.
 So we turned a scrap of cardboard and one page of our leaf activity kit into a fall leaf flipbook matching game – perfect for shape recognition practice and fall fine motor skill building!

 In addition to being a fab way to recycle the side of a cardboard box, this graphic visual comprehension-builder is a way for little ones to explore positive and negative space.

-For more fall projects for little ones visit our collection of leaf-themed loose parts play activities.
+For more fall projects for little ones, visit our collection of leaf-themed loose parts play activities.
 Get more fine motor skill practice with mouse mail, or squeeze in counting and color-learning with this DIY super-soft felt tree and rainbow leaves.

 BASIC SUPPLIES: